NikIshmametev/hh-school-19/hh-school-unittest/README.md

 Folder consists of:
 - File Request.py with class Request that sends requests to api.hh
-- File test_text.py that carry on unittests
+- File test_text.py that carries on unittests

 ## Run from terminal